TheArjunAgarwal/Awesome-Haskell-Projects/README.md

 ## Contributing

-If you have a project idea that fits this course's themes — functional programming, algorithms, mathematics, or systems — feel free to open an issue or pull request.
+If you have a project idea that fits this course's themes or a resource we didn't mention, feel free to open an issue or pull request.
+If you implement any of these, ideally in Haskell but any FP is fine, do send it our way.